 The residential units are timber-framed buildings with diagonal timber braces.
-The roof structure comprises of timber roof framing supporting heavy, concrete tile roofs.
+The roof structure comprises of timber roof framing supporting heavy tile roofs.
 The walls and ceilings are lined with lathe and plaster.
 External walls are clad with light timber weatherboards.
-Foundations consist of a concrete perimeter wall with concrete piles.
+Foundations consist of a concrete perimeter wall with either concrete or timber piles (the type was unable to be determined on site) supporting a timber floor.